twidi/django-adv-cache-tag/README.md

             # as you have no request, we have to add stuff from context processors manually if we need them
             'STATIC_URL': settings.STATIC_URL,

-            # the line below indicate that we force regenerating the cache, even if it exists
+            # the line below indicates that we force regenerating the cache, even if it exists
             '__regenerate__': True,

-            # the line below indicate if we only want html without parsing the nocache parts
+            # the line below indicates if we only want html, without parsing the nocache parts
             '__partial__': True,

         })